Third-party Service Provider Risks in the Economy and Financial System

 An individual provider’s services may also enable interactions among a number of companies receiving the services.
 This interconnectedness could increase the risk of spillovers.

-The workshop will focus on how these vulnerabilities can best be addressed.
-Sessions will include presentations of research and a panel discussion.
+This workshop focused on how these vulnerabilities can best be addressed.
+Sessions included presentations of research and a panel discussion.

 |